MateiMihaiG/simple-react-password-generator/README.md

 - 21.06.2025 - Added tooltips on each option.
 - 21.06.2025 - Added show generation date/time for each recent password

-## :white_check_mark: To do list

-- Dark/light theme
+Dark/light theme
+(On hold for now — still looking for a way to implement this using TailwindCSS 4.1, the latest version.)

-- Export all recent passwords as CSV
+Export recent passwords as CSV
+(Coming soon...)

-- Allow custom validation rules (e.g. must start with a letter, must contain at least 2 symbols, etc)
+Support custom validation rules (For example: must start with a letter, must contain at least 2 symbols, etc.)
+(Coming soon...)

 ## ⚠️ Disclaimer